Genocide of indigenous peoples: Indian Removal

-Following the Indian Removal Act of 1830, the American government began forcibly relocating East Coast nationss across the Mississippi.
+Following the Indian Removal Act of 1830, the American government began forcibly relocating East Coast nations across the Mississippi.
 The removal included many members of the Cherokee, Muscogee (Creek), Seminole, Chickasaw, and Choctaw nations, among others in the United States, from their homelands to the Indian Territory in the eastern sections of the present-day state of Oklahoma.
 About 2,500–6,000 died along the Trail of Tears.

 Chalk and Jonassohn assert that the deportation of the Cherokee nation along the Trail of Tears would almost certainly be considered an act of genocide today.
 The Indian Removal Act of 1830 led to the exodus.
 About 17,000 Cherokees, along with approximately 2,000 Cherokee-owned black slaves, were removed from their homes.
 The number of people who died as a result of the Trail of Tears has been variously estimated.
 American doctor and missionary Elizur Butler, who made the journey with one party, estimated 4,000 deaths.

 Historians such as David Stannard and Barbara Mann have noted that the army deliberately routed the march of the Cherokee to pass through areas of a known cholera epidemic, such as Vicksburg.
 Stannard estimates that during the forced removal from their homelands, following the Indian Removal Act signed into law by President Andrew Jackson in 1830, 8,000 Cherokee died, about half the total population.